Social Neuroscience and Psychotherapy Lab

 research asst

-River (she/her) is an undergraduate student who will complete her BS in Psychology with a minor in Philosophy in Summer 2023.
+River (she/her) received her B.S. in Psychology from Oregon State University.
 She is deeply interested in consciousness studies, the psychopharmacological investigation of psychedelic substances, and equity and inclusion in psychedelic research.
 She works in harm reduction as a support line supervisor for Fireside Project’s psychedelic support line and she is a licensed Oregon psilocybin facilitator.
 When she isn’t in the lab you can find her building her off-grid permaculture community in the high desert, kayaking, or exploring the forests and coastlines of the Pacific Northwest with her partner and their three dogs.

 trainees